Back to Blog

 Another thing furniture businesses need to change is their approach toward advertising and marketing.
 During the two pandemic years (2020–2021), there was no need to promote furniture because online sales were skyrocketing.
 Things have changed.

+Furniture businesses need to get back out there and promote and advertise their products.
 However, promoting products requires the agility to act quickly and equip both your sales reps and your e-commerce website with assets that boost customers’ confidence to make a purchase.
 Here’s where 3D product visualization comes in handy.

 The luxury Canadian brand Monte understood the importance of promoting new styles and colors quickly, and they introduced a 3D product visualization, which made new product launches much easier.